It’s Not Your Fault if He’s Abusive

 Where can you go?
 Where can you live?
 You have no money.
 How can you survive?

-Today more than ever, resources are available to help women safely get away from these situations.
+Now more than ever, resources are available to help women safely escape these situations.

 The sooner you get out of these conditions, the better.
 Often, it’s later, and sometimes it’s too late, and someone dies.

-An intense, immediate attraction to a man ignoring potentional red flags.
+An intense, immediate attraction to a man ignoring potential red flags.

 Immediate, intense attractions come with blinders.